Venice buses and vaporettos

 In Venice, you buy the Vaporetto tickets at the yellow/white water bus stop if there is a manned ticket office or if there’s a machine.
 At Piazzale Roma, there are several places where you can buy them from the ACTV-offices.
 Tickets can also be bought from the sailor on board without the increased price and without any other inconvenience.
 Or you can buy them at the tobacconist, just as in Mestre.

 Anyone selling tickets can sell you any ticket.
-That means that ticket machines and ticket offices in Venice can sell you Bus tickets as well as tickets for the Vaporetto, tourist cards, and whatever you need for moving around the city.
+That means that ticket machines and ticket offices in Venice can sell you bus tickets as well as tickets for the Vaporetto, tourist cards, and whatever you need to move around the city.
 The little paper cards are all the same.
 They just fill it, electronically, with what you want.

 Keep the receipt.
 Sometimes things go wrong and then it’s good to have proof of your purchase.